browserengineering/book/book/http.md

 =====================

 So far, our browser supports the `http` scheme.
 That's a pretty common scheme.
-But more and more, websites are migrating to the `https`\index{HTTPS} scheme, and many websites require it.
+But more and more websites are migrating to the `https`\index{HTTPS} scheme, and many websites require it.

 The difference between `http` and `https` is that `https` is more